On Classifying Continuous Constraint Satisfaction Problems: Introduction

+\paragraph{Notation.} In our proofs, newly introduced variables will often be denoted by using double square brackets, like this: $\var{f(x)}$, $\var{x+y}$, $\var{x^2}$, etc. In this notation, formally the whole expression including the brackets and the symbols within it should be understood as the name of the variable, without any special meaning.
+The symbols within the brackets will usually denote the value which is intuitively represented by the variable.

-\paragraph{Ball Theorem.} One of the most important tools that we employ is a lemma from real algebraic geometry.
-It states that for every ETR-formula $\Phi$ there is a ball $B$ whose radius only depends on the description complexity~$L$ of $\Phi$, such that the following property is satisfied: if $\Phi$ has at least one solution $x$ then there must be also a solution $y$ inside the ball~$B$.
+\paragraph{Ball Theorem.} One of the most important tools that we employ is a lemma from real algebraic geometry~\cite{basu2010bounding}.
+It states that for every ETR-formula $\Phi$ there is a ball $B$ whose radius only depends on the length~$L$ of $\Phi$, such that the following property is satisfied: if $\Phi$ has at least one solution~$x$ then there must be also a solution $y$ inside the ball~$B$.
 This theorem tells us that solutions cannot get too large.
-To get an intuition, consider the system of equations $x_0 = 2, x_{i+1} = x_i^2$.
-Clearly, $x_n = 2^{2^n}$, which is double exponentially large.
+To get an intuition, consider the system of equations $x_0 = 2, x_{i+1} = x_i^2$, for $i = 0,1,\ldots,n-1$.
+Clearly, $x_n = 2^{2^n}$, which is doubly exponentially large.
 The ball theorem essentially states that we cannot get much larger numbers.

-\paragraph{Range.} To introduce range constraints is common practice and we inherit them from a previous work~\cite{abrahamsen2019dynamic, abrahamsen2020framework}.
+\paragraph{Range.} To introduce range constraints is common practice and we inherit them from previous work~\cite{abrahamsen2019dynamic, etrPacking}.
 We repeat here the argument, for the benefit of the reader.
-In order to restrict the range of every variable, we first note that the ball theorem already tells us that the range of each variable is limited by some number~$r$.
-We construct $\varepsilon = \delta / r$ and replace every variable $x$ by $\var{\varepsilon x} = \varepsilon \cdot x$ and consequently we need to adopt all constraints.
-For instance $x \cdot y = z$ becomes $ \var{\varepsilon x} \cdot \var{\varepsilon y} = \var{\varepsilon z} \varepsilon $.
-In this way, we can easily ensure that if there is a solution at all than there is at least one solution with all variables in the range $[-\delta, \delta]$.
+In order to restrict the range of every variable, we first note that the ball theorem already tells us that the range of each variable may be limited by some number~$r$.
+We construct $\eps = \delta / r$ and replace every variable $x$ by $\var{\eps x} = \eps \cdot x$ and consequently we need to adapt all constraints.
+For instance $x \cdot y = z$ becomes $ \var{\eps x} \cdot \var{\eps y} = \var{\eps z} \eps $.
+In this way, we can easily ensure that if there is a solution at all then there is at least one solution with all variables in the range $[-\delta, \delta]$.

-We will make use of this re-scaling trick to place all variables in an even smaller range close to zero.
-As the behavior of~$f$ and~$g$ is better understood close to the origin.
-Specifically, the error $|f(x) - x^2| \leq \varepsilon^3$ is small enough to pretend that $f$ behaves like a squaring function.
+We will make use of this re-scaling trick to place all variables in an even smaller range close to zero, as the behavior of~$f$ and~$g$ is better understood close to the origin.
+Specifically, the error $|f(x) - x^2| \leq \eps^3$ is small enough to pretend that $f$ behaves like a squaring function.